-As part of our ongoing Station Stories project we visited Gateshead Railway Club in pursuit of stories.
-We met a group of former railway workers who’d started work as young lads in the 1940s and worked together through to their retirement.
+At Gateshead Railway Club, the team working on our Station Stories project met a group of former railway workers who’d started work as young lads in the 1940s and worked together through to their retirement.

 The lads started out working at Borough Gardens shed in Newcastle as engine cleaners.
 Here’s a few anecdotes about those early days: